okta/okta-sdk-java/README.md

 By default this SDK will retry requests that are return with a `503`, `504`, `429`, or socket/connection exceptions.
 To disable this functionality set `okta.client.requestTimeout` and `okta.client.rateLimit.maxRetries` to `0`.

-Setting an individual only one of the values to zero, will disable that check.
-Meaning by default four connection retry attempts will be made.
+Setting only one of the values to zero will disable that check.
+Meaning, by default, four retry attempts will be made.
 If you set `okta.client.requestTimeout` to `45` seconds and `okta.client.rateLimit.maxRetries` to `0`.
-This SDK will continue to retry for `45` seconds.
-If both values are non zero, this SDK will attempt to retry until either of the conditions are met.
+This SDK will continue to retry indefinitely for `45` seconds.
+If both values are non zero, this SDK will attempt to retry until either of the conditions are met (not both).

 ## Building the SDK